secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 ### Step 4: Activate Marketo smart campaign

-- In the `01 Downloaded` smart campaign, the "Smart List" should be listening for `Added to List > Vendor List`.
+- In the `01 Downloaded` smart campaign, the "Smart List" should be listening for `Added to List > Vendor List` or `Program Status is Changed > Status is Downloaded`.
 This list is under the Asset folder in the program.
 It will contain all of the members that were uploaded who downloaded the content.
     - The correct program should automatically apply when cloned, so _you don't need to do anything here._
 - In the `01 Downloaded` smart campaign, the "Flow" will trigger a program status change `Content Syndication > Downloaded`, that will trigger a scoring update.
 An interesting moment to be applied, the `Person Source` (note: this maps to `Initial Source` in Salesforce) will update IF a `Person Source` does not already exist (i.e. it is blank), the `Acquisition Program` will set if blank, the Marketo `Initial Source` will populate if blank, and the `Person Status` will update to `Inquiry` if `Blank` or `Raw`.
 - Click to the "Schedule" tab and click `Activate`.
 It should be set that a person can only run through the flow once.